blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Animism vs Abrahamic Religions.md

 	- Aswamedha is a ritual in which a horse is killed, and the queen will insert it's penis into her vagina, and say horse, give seed.

 # Scholars
-- Adi Shankaracharya
+- Adi Shankaracharya (8th century Advaita Vedanta scholar and Bhasyakara)
-- Sayana
+- Sayana (14th century Mimamsa scholar and Bhasyakara of Vedas)
 - Mahidhara (16th century Bhasyakara of Vedas; Tantric ritual centric)
 - Aurobindo Gosh (Modern)
 - Arya Samaj (Modern, rejects idol worship)